vchkhr/mappy/README.md

 2. Install [Map Router](https://raw.githubusercontent.com/vchkhr/map-router/main/map-router.user.js) script.

 Recommended:
-1. Open Tampermonkey's settings and change Script Update time every to 6 hours.
+1. Open Tampermonkey's settings and change Script Update time to every 6 hours.

 ## How to Use
-Now open one of supported sites and you will see buttons with logos of services, where you can go.
+Open one of [supported services](#supported-services) and you will see buttons with logos of services, where you can go to.

 ## Supported Services
 Where can you go from: